lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-asset-sourcing.md

 >Before you begin with the configuration, ensure that your AEM Assets instance is integrated with Brand Portal.
 See, [Configure AEM Assets integration with Brand Portal](https://helpx.adobe.com/experience-manager/6-5/assets/using/brand-portal-configuring-integration.html).

-The following video demostrates, how to Configure Asset Sourcing on your AEM author instance:
+The following video demonstrates, how to Configure Asset Sourcing on your AEM author instance:

 >[!VIDEO](https://video.tv.adobe.com/v/29771)